facebookresearch/BenchMARL/docs/source/concepts/features.rst

 To load from a checkpoint, you can do it in multiple ways:

 You can pass the absolute checkpoint file name to ``experiment.restore_file``.
+This allows you to change some parts of the config (e.g., task parameters to evaluate in a new setting).

 .. code-block:: console